 Component 4: Practice Performance Assessment & Improvement

-The AOBOG requires a physician to complete two Practice Performance Assessment (PPA) modules and/or Quality Improvement (QI) activity attestations in a 6 year OCC cycle.
-The deadline to complete Component 4 is September 15 of the year of certification expiration.
+AOBOG requires a physician to complete two Practice Performance Assessment (PPA) modules and/or Quality Improvement (QI) activity attestations in a six year OCC cycle.
+The deadline to complete Component 4 is Sept.
+15 of the year of certification expiration.

 PPA modules are available in a variety of ways: